What activities are being organised for the 2025/26 school year?

 Ciara Hannon of Darcy Dance brings this class to us.
 Modern Dance is a fun dance and movement class filled with exciting games, songs, and dance.
 This class will work on incorporating dance movements from jazz, ballet, and contemporary.
 A great introduction to dance for children who are interested but may not know what style or where to start!
 No previous dance experience is required.

-New this year is Musical Theatre taught by teacher Kate Canavan.
+Musical Theatre is taught by teacher Kate Canavan (Stepping Stones).
 She will teach skills based on musical theatre, which will include a mix of singing, dancing, and drama.

 Science Club is taught by teacher Sarah Morris (3rd class).
 In this class, children will learn different schools of science through experiments and projects.